sumup-oss/circuit-ui/.changeset/friendly-points-heal.md

 '@sumup/circuit-ui': minor
 ---

 Added new ListItem and ListItemGroup components.
+ListItemGroup replaces the CardList component.